 \section{Abstract}

 A fundamental problem in experiments with open quantum systems is to ensure steady-state convergence within a given operational time window.
 Here, we devise a general state preparation recipe to control relaxation timescales and achieve steady-state convergence within experimental run times.
-We do so by constructing a unitary operation that cancels the desired relaxation modes.
+We do so by constructing a unitary operation that cancels multiple relaxation modes.
 We provide an example in a few-body interacting system (long-range qubit chain), taking into account limitations of experimentally accessible unitary operations in quantum simulators.

 Preparing a system in a desired equilibrium configuration often requires exploring paths that are far from equilibrium.
-In the presence of dissipation, the system evolves towards a steady-state with a relaxation timescale determined by intrinsic properties of the system, its initial preparation and the environment, which all together concur in determining the timescale of the relaxation process \cite{van1992stochastic}.
-In the context of quantum simulations on noisy intermediate-scale quantum (NISQ) devices \cite{preskill2018quantum}, one has to face the challenge of physical and experimental constraints limiting the overall time for a reliable observation of the dynamics \cite{nogrette2014singleatom,barredo2018synthetic,henriet2020quantum,scholl2021quantum,ebadi2022quantum,cong2022hardwareefficient,bluvstein2022quantum}.
-To prepare the system in the desired physical state, it is therefore imperative to develop protocols speeding up the relaxation process to ensure convergence within the operating time window \cite{westhoff2025fast,zhan2025rapid,teza2025finitetemperature}.
+In the presence of dissipation, the system evolves toward a steady state with a relaxation timescale set by its intrinsic properties, initial conditions, and environment \cite{van1992stochastic}.
+In the context of quantum simulation on noisy intermediate-scale quantum devices \cite{preskill2018quantum}, one has to face the challenge of physical and experimental constraints limiting the overall time for a reliable observation of the dynamics \cite{nogrette2014singleatom,barredo2018synthetic,henriet2020quantum,scholl2021quantum,ebadi2022quantum,cong2022hardwareefficient,bluvstein2022quantum}.
+To prepare the system in a desired physical state, it is therefore essential to design protocols that accelerate relaxation, ensuring convergence within the operating time window \cite{westhoff2025fast,zhan2025rapid,teza2025finitetemperature}.